Gilberto-GZ/01_Case_Handler_Unit/README.md

 - os

 ## Usage
+- From python terminal:

    To start the Case Handler Unit, use python and run the following command:

       $ Case_Handler_Unit.py

+- From installer

+   Download the setup installer and run it.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

 ## Credits